 Toby shifted forward so that he could see through the doorway.
 "No, and I won't be happy until Sam walks through that door and actually hands me the damn thing."

-Leo moved on to the next item and nobody paid much attention to Sam as he quietly entered the room, passed the papers to Toby and went and sat on the seat furthest away from them.
+Leo moved on to the next item and nobody paid much attention to Sam as he quietly entered the room, passed the papers to Toby and went and to the seat furthest away from them.

-Toby had felt the papers shoved into his hand and frowned as he continued to listen to Leo and shuffle them back into some form of order.
-He felt something sticky on his fingers and wondered how Sam had managed to spill coffee on them during the short distance between his car and Leo's office.
+Toby had felt the papers shoved into his hand and frowned as he shuffled them back into some form of order.
+He felt something sticky and wondered how Sam had managed to spill coffee on them during the short distance between his car and Leo's office.
 He wiped his hand across his trousers and started to look at how much damage Sam had caused.
 He didn't recognise the red stain for what it was at first.
 His mind filed through a list of alternatives before he looked at his deputy, his stomach turning as he realised exactly what the stain was.
 Sam was sitting forward, his arms wrapped around his waist.

 "Sam."
 Toby called his name, cutting Leo off in mid sentence.
 Toby moved quickly to Sam's side.
-The others watched in alarm as, despite Sam's protests, Toby un-wrapped his arms and pulled his jacket open.
-CJ gasped and Josh cursed as Toby revealed his blood-soaked shirt.
-Toby sat beside Sam who still tried to bat his hands away.
-Josh moved to his other side and held his arms as Toby frantically pulled his shirt from his pants.
-Finding no wound on his front, Josh pulled him forward so that Toby could look at his back.
+"What happened?"
+Sam made no response and the others watched in alarm as Toby pulled his jacket open.
+CJ gasped and Josh cursed as Toby revealed the blood-soaked shirt.
+Josh helped keep Sam's arms still as Toby pulled at his shirt to look for a wound.
 Satisfied that the blood was not Sam's, Toby eased him gently back against the sofa.

 "What's happened, Sam?"
 Toby asked.
 Sam looked at Josh and Toby, his face void of expression.
 Now that his arms were still, Josh grabbed one of his hands.
 He squeezed tightly but Sam's hand was lifeless in his.

-"It's alright, Sam," Toby continued, "You're safe now, tell us what happened."
+"It's alright, Sam," Toby continued, "You're safe, tell us what happened."